PDXKBC Macropad Build Guide

 4) Bend your diodes as shown.
 It helps to find something 7mm wide to use as a tool to bend the diode legs over.
 A piece of wood or cardboard will work.

 5) Insert the bent diodes in the PCB so that the black stripe on the diode faces the white stripe and square pad on the PCB.
 At this point I recommend soldering from the diode side.
 The reason for this is that the flux residue will end up on the bottom of the PCB and leave the exposed top with a cleaner look.
 Feel free to solder from the top of the PCB if you prefer to do it that way instead, but you'll have to either tape the diodes in place or bend the legs out before you flip the PCB over to solder.
-You can also use SMD diodes with this kit, but I'm not going to show that here.

 6) Clip off the diode legs with flush cutters.